Borneo Jungle Walk

 Snakes and Spiders and Elephant Dung

-It was a hot sunny day and David, our guide, gallantly brushed away giant spider webs, and pointed out python-sized snakes…
+It was a hot sunny day and David, our guide, gallantly brushed away giant spider webs, and pointed out weird spiders and python-sized snakes…

 Photo David TseuPhoto David Tseu